 So, while creating your social media strategy for Instagram, focus on creating a healthy mix of trending and evergreen content.
 For example, you can create educational content (like tutorials) with a voiceover and original audio that’d help your audience for a long time.

-But creating trending content is no cakewalk either.
+But creating trending content is no walk in the park either.
 Jade Beason, creator and social media consultant, says:

 “Instagram has introduced a lot of different features to make it easier for people to find what’s trending.
 But I don’t think people use it enough.”